Reviews You Can Rely On

 Credit: Ally Arcuri

 Another element we look at when it comes to foot protection is how well the heel collar protects and prevents sand from coming in.
-While none of the shoes we tested are completely impervious to sand being flung in through the heel collar, shoes with thicker cushions and more-contoured construction scored higher.
+While most of the shoes we tested are completely impervious to sand being flung in through the heel collar, shoes with thicker cushions and more-contoured construction scored higher.
+Hoka's latest carbon-plated shoe, the Tecton X 3 actually comes with an attached ankle gaiter to avoid this problem.
+The attached gaiter might not suit all runners for a variety of reasons, but we certainly enjoyed it.

-If you are a trail runner who hates getting sand or small pebbles in your shoes, we recommend investing in a pair of ankle gaiters (see our review of our favorite gaiters we've tested).
+If you are a trail runner who hates getting sand or small pebbles in your shoes, we recommend investing in a pair of ankle gaiters (see our analysis of the many pairs of gaiters we've tested).
 Typically rather affordable, gaiters adhere to the back side of your shoe via a double-stick tape that is included with them, though many trail shoes come with a ready-to-use piece of velcro on the heel cup.
 Gaiters typically have hooks or bungees on the front that can anchor to the D-loops often found on trail shoes.

 The Merrell Antora 3 has a thicker collar that rides close to the skin.
 The Salomon Pulsar Trail Pro 2 takes a different approach in that it creates a near-suction-like seal against your ankles.
 This makes the Pulsar Trail a bit more difficult to get on, but once it is on, sand and pebbles won't be a problem.